gwicho38/gwicho38/README.md

 - 👋 Hi, I’m @gwicho38
-- ⚛ I'm a full time developer working on AI applications
+- ⚛ I'm a full stack developer.
 - 👀 I work in JS, TS, and Python.
-- I have worked in C, C++, and Java.
+- ⏳ I have worked in C, C++, and Java.
-- 🌱 I’m currently pursuing an MS in CS @ UIUC
+- 🌱 I’m currently pursuing an MS in CS @ UIUC.
 - 💞️ Happy to collaborate and spread access to technology!
 - 📫 How to reach me luis@lefv.io